sled-rs/sled-rs.github.io/fragmentation.md

 perpetual war of enforcing coding guidelines.

 Eventually, Rust decided to use Finagle as the inspiration for its futures approach.
-I see a lot of parallels between the Rust async history and the Scala async history that it was based on, especially in terms of this friction between camps.
+I see a lot of parallels between the Rust async history and Scala's, especially in terms of this friction between camps.
 I'm anticipating a similar Typeclassopedia-style split to happen if Rust gets GATs, which are isomorphic to HKTs.